NoraCodes/nora.codes/content/post/sbrain-an-extension-of-brainfzck.markdown

 - virtual machine
 ---

-## What is SBrain?
 **SBrain**, or *Semantic Brain*, is a language based on Urban Müller's famous language **Brainf*ck** with only 8 symbols (3 bit instructions).
 SBrain's additions increase the number of symbols to 32 (6 bit instructions), including bit-shifting and arithmetic, and add a stack and a register.

 Having these additional facilities allows SBrain to be far more expressive while retaining its attractiveness as a genetic medium for evolutionary algorithms.
 I've been interested in genetic programming for a long time.
 After my less-than-stellar results from a Python implementation of a Brainf\*ck (which you can see [here](https://github.com/leotindall/evolve_bf), though the code is truly awful), I decided to try a new tack.
 I designed SBrain over about two years and implemented an interpreter in Rust, which you can find [here](https://github.com/leotindall/sbrain).

 SBrain is a strict superset of its parent language.
 It does have some important differences other than its additional instructions, most notably that unbalanced jump
 (`[` and `]`) instructions are valid.
 For instance, the program `.+]` will print ascending numbers forever (as opposed to the strictly legal `[.+]` required in BF.)

 ## Evolving Computer Programs